nemesysolano/helium/doc/grammar.md

 1. When _**identifier**_ is a variable, then call the proper _print\_*_ function from support library.
 2. When _**integer_literal**_ then call  _print\_long_.

+## sum, mult ##

+Both functions accept a list of numbers of the same type, and the result type matches the type of the arguments.

+## subtract, div ##

+Both functions are binary (accepting only two arguments of the same type), and the result type matches the type of the arguments.